Foundation Stock Service

 Pudelpointers are generally healthy dogs, but they are prone to certain health problems that are common to their breed, such as:

-It's always recommended that you take out pet insurance for your dog to help with any bills when they have to go to the vet.
+It’s always recommended that you take out pet insurance for your dog to help with any bills when they have to go to the vet.
+Statistically speaking, they are no more prone to old age conditions than other dogs, but they can develop mammary cancer especially if they are not spayed early.

 The average lifespan of a Pudelpointer is 10 to 14 years.
 The best way to give your pooch the long and happy life it deserves is to make sure you take them for regular health checks and give them lots of exercise.

 Pudelpointers are fairly large and very energetic dogs, so they usually require more food during the day than more docile breeds.
-The specific dietary needs will vary depending on your dog's weight, age, and metabolism, so you should consult a vet to help you formulate an ideal diet plan for them.
+The specific dietary needs will vary depending on your dog’s weight, age and metabolism, so you should consult a vet to help you formulate an ideal diet plan for them.

 Pudelpointers are still a pretty rare breed outside of Germany, and the price of a puppy will usually range from around $1,400 to $2,000.
 If you pay a lot less than this for a puppy, then it may mean that the breeder you’re using is not reputable or is using puppy mills.